NaixGames/Polycosmos/hades/docs/en_Hades_Readme.md

 ## When the player receives an item, what happens?

-When someone sends you an item you will see on screen a message telling what item you got and how it changes the game.
+When someone sends you an item, you will see on screen a message telling what item you got and how it changes the game.
 If you receive a pact of punishment item you will see the heat level going down, if it is a filler item, how much you get and so on.